The 25 best centre-backs in world football - ranked

 2022/23 was a productive season for Josko Gvardiol as he helped Croatia to the semi-finals of the World Cup, won the DFB-Pokal and finished third in the Bundesliga with RB Leipzig.

-A mammoth move to Manchester City followed last summer and Gvardiol has made a strong start to life in English football.
+A mammoth move to Manchester City followed last summer and Gvardiol has thrived in English football, albeit operating mainly as a left-back for the Premier League champions.

 Tottenham fans quickly fell in love with aggressive right-sided Argentina international Cristian Romero.